Aurora Private Money Loan Tips

 The real estate world can be a lucrative one, if you know what you are doing.
-Whether you are developer who has worked on variety of projects throughout the years or are just getting into the “fix and flip” world as an independent contractor, Abbey Mortgage & Investments represents a great private lending option for many.
+Whether you are a developer who has worked on a variety of projects throughout the years or are just getting into the “fix and flip” world as an independent contractor, Abbey Mortgage & Investments represents a great private lending option for many.

-First thing is first, though.
+First things first, though.
 Let’s talk about the areas we serve.
 Communities within our coverage area include Boulder, Aurora, Centennial, Fort Collins, Loveland, Lakewood, Windsor, Berthoud, Wheat Ridge, Thornton, and more.
 We are housed in Berthoud, but have a wealth of experience working with partners up and down the Front Range of Colorado.

 Let’s move on to today’s topic, Aurora hard money loan tips.
 We threw that “Aurora” on the beginning there to show some love to our Aurora partners and prospective clients, but just know that we aren’t exclusively Aurora private money lenders, despite what the title might imply.

-Asset Based Loan Tips
+Asset-Based Loan Tips

 If done correctly, utilizing opportunities afforded to you in the world of private hard money lending can be a lucrative venture for many investors.
 It isn’t as easy as showing up with the deed to a property to use as collateral, however.
 These tips will help guide you in some of the initial steps.